 8e.
 Where failure is due to causes such as, but not limited to: impact, abrasion, mechanical damage, neglect, or malicious damage.

 8f.
-Where damage has arisen due to improper storage of the components prior or during fixing (i.e. storing in wet conditions with wrapping, not allowing component to dry).
+Where damage has arisen due to improper storage of the components prior to or during fixing (i.e. stored in wet conditions with wrapping, not allowing the component to dry).

 8g.
 Damage arising from improper cleaning and maintenance on coated surfaces.

 8h.
 In the event, the product to which our powder coating is applied is regularly exposed to heat in excess of 80 degrees Celsius.

 8i.
 Where failure is due to being within five hundred metres of the sea, or due to influence of acid, alkali, industrial or other aggressive emission sources, which are known, or believed to be damaging to thermosetting powder coatings.
 (Unless special provisions have been made).

 8j.
 Where the coating failure is due to the use of adhesive tapes, sealants, mastics or other powder coating reactive substances..

 8k.
 Where the components’ environment humidity exceeds 80%, for 60% of the time, or a combination that amount to the same humidity exposure thereof.